retvain/js/readme.md

-# implementation of some algorithms in jquery / JS
+# implementation of some algorithms in JS

 ### 1 card - Realizing binary search algorithm.